Analysis: Pac-12 winners, losers, trends and takeaways from the 2020 NFL draft

 Oh, mercy.

-The SEC accounted for 15 first-round picks, a draft record and one less than the other Power Five conference combined.
+The Southeastern Conference accounted for 15 first-round selections, a draft record and one less than the other Power Five conference combined.

 And the beating didn’t end there.

-Total picks in the top-three rounds:
+Total picks in the top three rounds:

 SEC: 40 (also a record)